OBF/obf-docs/README.md

-obf-docs
+Official documents of the Open Bioinformatics Foundation
 ========

-Official documents of the Open Bioinformatics Foundation.

 Documents maintained in markdown format may use an extension, as listed below.